crescolincs/defence-security/content/_index.md

      measure: Emissions By 2050
      clrscheme: dark
      textcolor:  sector-light
-  ctatext: about the UK Defence and Security market opportunity
+  ctatext: about the UK defence and security market opportunity
 offerfeatures:
   display: true
   features: